 In 1994, Ms. Clark was awarded first prize in the National Flute Association's Young Artist Competition.

 In addition to her performing career, she has become a leader in teaching audition skills.
 She was a pioneer in creating Flute Audition Bootcamp, specializing in preparing students mentally and technically for their auditions.
-Ms. Clark is currently teaching at California State University Northridge.
+She teaches at California State University Northridge.